SeanZhouSiyuan/JS-questions-and-examples/readme.md

-## JavaScript Examples
+## JavaScript Questions and Examples

-This folder contains JavaScript examples ranging from dates, arrays, to strings, functions and closures.
+This folder contains an array of JavaScript questions and examples, ranging from dates, arrays, to strings, functions and closures.

 ### closure-fix.md